jaywink/ansible-diaspora/README.md

 ### SSL

-Default configuration will make the pod run on HTTPS, which of course is bad.
+Default configuration will make the pod run on HTTP, which of course is bad.
 To make it run on HTTPS, get some certificates, place them in your vars file, and then switch `diaspora_yml.configuration.environment.require_ssl` to `true`.
 Rerun role, that is it.
 No excuses to run on HTTP.

 ### Domain name